WOA-Project/img2ffu/readme.md

 - V1 (Used by Windows Phone 8.X, Windows 10 Mobile, IoT Core, early Windows Holographic, Windows Image App tooling (original versions), does not support multiple stores, does not support specifying a target device path to flash onto)
 - V1_COMPRESSION (Same as V1 with added compression support, mainly used by DISM /Capture-FFU)
-- V2 (Support for multiple stores, specific device path targets was added in this format revisin)
+- V2 (Support for multiple stores, specific device path targets was added in this format revision)

 ### Layout